You use the ESXi CD/DVD or a USB flash drive to install the ESXi software onto a SAS, SATA, SCSI hard drive, or USB drive.

 - Enter the root password for the host.

-You can leave the password blank, but to secure the system from the first boot, enter a password.
 You can change the password after installation in the direct console.

 - Press Enter to start the installation.